Credit for Prior Learning

 Send scores to Towson University, 5404.

-Currently, Towson University offers departmental challenge exams in Foreign Languages.
-The languages include French, German, Italian, Spanish, Arabic, Chinese, Hebrew and Japanese.
+TU offers departmental challenge exams in Languages.
+The languages include French, German, Italian, Spanish, Arabic, Chinese, Hebrew, Japanese, and American Sign Language.